MooersLab/voice-typing-quiz/README.md

 ## Purpose
 Interactive quiz to fresh recall of the commands used in Voice Typing in Google Docs.
 Recall of these commands fades in several days after first exposure to them.
-The recall falls more slowly with repeted exposure.
+The recall decreases more slowly with repeated exposure.
-This quiz supports the improving the recall.
+This quiz supports improving the recall.

 The quiz has 92 questions.
 The answers are generally obvious from the question.

-A PDF version of the quiz is supplied for those who are not able to run the interactive quiz.
+A PDF version of the quiz is provided for those who are unable to run the interactive quiz.

 ## Prerequisites
 You need a recent version of Python3.